darsain/sly/README.md

 #### sly:active

-Event trigger on an item that has just been activated.
+Event triggered on an item that has just been activated.

 ```js
 $item.on( 'sly:active', function( event, $items, relatives ){ ... } );